NTPC Green Energy IPO allotment date likely today. GMP, how to check status

-NTPC Green Energy IPO: After three days of bidding on Friday last week, NTPC Green Energy IPO applicants eagerly await the share allocation announcement.
+NTPC Green Energy IPO: After the end of bidding on Friday last week, NTPC Green Energy IPO applicants eagerly await the share allocation announcement.
 In the wake of the 'T+3' listing rule, most likely, the NTPC Green Energy IPO listing date is 27th November 2024, i.e. Wednesday next week.
-So, most likely, NTPC Green Energy's IPO allotment date is 23rd November 2024, i.e. today.
-In case of delay, we expect the announcement of the share allotment on Monday next week.
-Once the NTPC Green Energy IPO allotment is out, applicants can check their application status online by logging in at the BSE website or the official website of KFin Technologies, the official registrar of the public issue.
+So, most likely, NTPC Green Energy IPO allotment date is 25th November 2024, i.e. today.
+Once the NTPC Green Energy IPO allotment status is out, applicants can check their application status online by logging in at the BSE website or the official website of KFin Technologies, the official registrar of the public issue.

 NTPC Green Energy IPO GMP today

-As mentioned above, NTPC Green Energy IPO GMP (Grey Market Premium) today is ₹2, which is ₹2 higher than Friday's NTPC Green Energy IPO GMP of ₹0.
+As mentioned above, NTPC Green Energy IPO GMP (Grey Market Premium) today is ₹4, ₹2 higher than the weekend's NTPC Green Energy IPO GMP of ₹2.
 Market observers believe the rise in the grey market sentiment can be attributed to the trend reversal in the Indian stock market.
 They said that frontline indices of Dalal Street witnessed a decent pullback rally on Friday that probably trickled down in the unlisted stock market.
 They expected more improvement in the grey market sentiments regarding NTPC Green Energy IPO if the secondary market continues to ride with the current tide.

 NTPC Green Energy IPO allotment status check